 Ohio law also prohibits possessing an uncompleted preprinted blank prescription.
 This type of the offense is a fifth degree felony punishable by up to one year in prison.
-All convictions for Deception to Obtain Dangerous Drugs in Ohio have a mandatory driver’s license suspension up to five years and possible probation for up to five years.
+All convictions for Deception to Obtain Dangerous Drugs have a possible driver license suspension up to five years and possible probation for up to five years.

 Illegal Dispensing of Drug Samples.
 Ohio law prohibits furnishing another person with a sample drug.
 This offense may be a first degree misdemeanor (up to six months in jail), a fifth degree felony (up to 12 months in prison), or a fourth degree felony (up to 18 months in prison), depending on the type and amount of drug involved.
-A conviction for Illegal Dispensing Of Drug Samples in Ohio carries a mandatory driver’s license suspension up to five years and potential probation for up to five years.
+A conviction for Illegal Dispensing Of Drug Samples carries a potential driver license suspension up to five years and potential probation for up to five years.

 Forgery.
-Ohio law makes it illegal to do any of the following with the purpose to defraud: (1) for any writing of another person without that person’s authority; (2) forge any writing so it purports to be genuine when it actually is spurious; (3) utter or possess with purpose to utter, any writing the person knows to have been forged.
-Forgery in Ohio is typically a fifth degree felony, and the potential punishment includes a possible prison sentence up to one year and probation up to five years.
-Unlike the other offenses related to prescription drugs, Forgery does not involve a mandatory driver’s license suspension.
+Ohio law makes it illegal to do any of the following with the purpose to defraud: (1) forge any writing of another person without that person’s authority; (2) forge any writing so it purports to be genuine when it actually is spurious; (3) utter or possess with purpose to utter, any writing the person knows to have been forged.
+Forgery is typically a fifth degree felony, and the potential punishment includes a possible prison sentence up to one year and probation up to five years.
+Unlike the other offenses related to prescription drugs, Forgery does not involve a driver license suspension.